 Section 8.
-The disputed claims process
+The Disputed Claims Process

 You may appeal directly to the Office of Personnel Management (OPM) if we do not follow required claims processes.
-For more information about situations in which you are entitled to immediately appeal to OPM, including requirements not listed in Sections 3, 7 and 8 of this brochure, please visit www.sambaplans.com/claims appeal.aspx.
+For more information or to make an inquiry about situations in which you are entitled to immediately appeal to OPM, including requirements not listed in Sections 3, 7 and 8 of this brochure, please call your plan's customer service representative at the phone number found on your enrollment card, plan brochure, or plan website.